vitaly-t/pg-minify/README.md

 * Flattens the resulting script into a single line
 * Optionally, compresses SQL for minimum space

-This library is originally for PostgreSQL, though it works for most of MS-SQL and MySQL.
+This library is originally for PostgreSQL, but works also for MS-SQL and MySQL.

-**Limitations:**

-* Multi-line quoted identifiers are not supported, throwing an error when encountered.
-* Nested multi-line comments are not supported, throwing an error when encountered.

 ## Installing